KeithSloan/toSketch/README.md

 * Click on the to Scale icon
 * A new object is created where the Shape from the selected Object is stored.
 * The original selected object is then deleted
-* By changing the Objects Properties from the inital values of ONE the Shape of the object is reScaled
+* By changing the Objects Properties from the inital values of ONE the Shape of the object can be reScaled

 ### Reset Origin